freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Think Like (a) Git](http://think-like-a-git.net/) - Git introduction for "advanced beginners," but are still struggling, in order to give you a simple strategy to safely experiment with git.
 - [Try Git](https://try.github.io/) - Learn Git in 15 minutes from within your browser for free.
 - [Everyday Git](https://git-scm.com/docs/giteveryday) - A useful minimum set of commands for Everyday Git.
-- [Oh shit, git!](http://ohshitgit.com/) - how to get out of common `git` mistakes described in plain English.
+- [Oh shit, git!](http://ohshitgit.com/) - How to get out of common `git` mistakes described in plain English.
-- [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials/) - various tutorials on using `git`.
+- [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials/) - Various tutorials on using `git`.
 - [GitHub Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf) (PDF)
 - [freeCodeCamp's Wiki on Git Resources](https://forum.freecodecamp.org/t/wiki-git-resources/13136)
 - [GitHub Flow](https://www.youtube.com/watch?v=juLIxo42A_s) (42:06) - GitHub talk on how to make a pull request.